contember/docs/docs/schema/acl.md

 ### [History API](/content/event-log.md)

-by setting `history` flag under `system` section to `true` you can allow a user to access the history API.
+By setting `history` flag under `system` section to `true` you can allow a user to access the history API.

 ```typescript
 const editorRole = {